 To support TA, several new statuses will be added to NMLS:

 - Pending-Deficient (TA Eligible), pending CBC results or sponsorship

 - Pending-Deficient (TA), pending testing, education or license item completion

 - Pending-Review (TA), testing and education complete, no license items

 As a note, the company employing a MLO with TA is subject to both the federal SAFE Act, and Washington State Law to the same extent as if the MLO was licensed.

 For more information, visit Temporary Authority to Operate on the NMLS Resource Center.

 With the passage of Senate Bill 6029 (chapter 62, Laws of 2018), student education loan servicers are required to license under the Consumer Loan Act.
 Currently 18 companies licensed as student loan servicers and 5 additional companies are pending licensure.

 Mortgage Industry Webinar

-Information for Mortgage Industry Webinars can be found on the Mortgage Industry Webinar webpage.
+Information for Mortgage Industry webinar held earlier this month, can be found on the Mortgage Industry Webinar.